dentarg/auth0-blog/_posts/2017-12-02-angular-2-authentication.markdown

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-487"></i>
-  <strong>This post has been updated to the latest versions of Angular and the Angular CLI.</strong> If you'd like to learn how to build a real-world Angular app from architecture to role authorization all the way to production deployment, check out our <strong><a href="https://auth0.com/blog/real-world-angular-series-part-1">Real-World Angular Series</a></strong>.
+  <strong>This post has been updated to the latest versions of Angular and the Angular CLI.</strong> If you'd like to learn how to build a real-world Angular app from architecture to role authorization all the way to production deployment, you can also check out our in-depth <strong><a href="https://auth0.com/blog/real-world-angular-series-part-1">Real-World Angular Series</a></strong>.
 </div>

 ---

-**TL;DR** Angular 2.0 has finally been released.
-In this tutorial we are going to look at how to build applications with Angular 2 as well as how to add token based authentication to Angular 2 apps the right way.
+**TL;DR** Angular has finally been released.
+In this tutorial we are going to look at how to build applications with Angular as well as how to add token based authentication to Angular apps the right way.
 Check out the completed code example from our [Github repo](https://github.com/auth0-blog/angular-2-authentication-tutorial).

 ---

-[Angular 2](https://angular.io/) finally hit the major [2.0 release](http://angularjs.blogspot.com/2016/09/angular2-final.html) milestone just a few weeks ago.
-The final release of Angular 2 did not have many breaking changes.
+[Angular](https://angular.io/) finally hit the major [2.0 release](http://angularjs.blogspot.com/2016/09/angular2-final.html) milestone.
+The final release of Angular did not have many breaking changes.
 The Release Candidate 5 (RC5) release, made available just a few weeks prior to final, introduced major breaking changes and additions such as the [@NgModule decorator](https://angular.io/docs/ts/latest/guide/ngmodule.html), [Ahead-of-Time (AOT)](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/) compiler and more.

-In today's tutorial, we are going to utilize some of these new features to build an entire Angular 2 application.
+In today's tutorial, we are going to utilize some of these new features to build an entire Angular application.
 Components, @NgModule, route guards, services, and more are just some of the topics we'll touch on.
 Finally, we'll implement token based authentication with [Auth0](https://auth0.com).

-## The Angular 2 Ecosystem
+## The Angular Ecosystem

-[Angular 1.x](https://angularjs.org/) was highly regarded as a robust framework for building single page applications (SPAs).
+[AngularJS 1.x](https://angularjs.org/) was highly regarded as a robust framework for building single page applications (SPAs).
 It did a lot of things well, fell short on some, but overall allowed developers to quickly build powerful applications.

-While Angular 1.x is a framework, [Angular 2](https://angular.io/) is an entire platform for building modern applications.
-Alongside the core Angular 2 library, the platform ships with a powerful Command Line Interface (CLI) called [Angular CLI](https://cli.angular.io) that allows developers to easily scaffold their applications as well as control the build system.
-[Angular Universal](https://universal.angular.io) brings server-side rendering to Angular 2 applications.
-[Angular Material 2](https://material.angular.io) is the official implementation of [Google Material Design](https://material.google.com/) which allows developers to build beautiful applications with ease.
+While Angular 1.x is a framework, [Angular](https://angular.io/) is an entire platform for building modern applications.
+Alongside the core Angular library, the platform ships with a powerful Command Line Interface (CLI) called [Angular CLI](https://cli.angular.io) that allows developers to easily scaffold their applications as well as control the build system.
+[Angular Platform Server](https://angular.io/api/platform-server) brings server-side rendering to Angular applications.
+[Angular Material](https://material.angular.io) is the official implementation of [Google Material Design](https://material.google.com/) which allows developers to build beautiful applications with ease.

-Angular 2.0 has officially shipped, but the other components of the platform are still in alpha and beta stages.
-For our application today, we will make use of the Angular CLI and the core Angular 2 framework, but we'll let the other components bake a little longer.
+Angular has officially shipped, but the other components of the platform are still in alpha and beta stages.
+For our application today, we will make use of the Angular CLI and the core Angular framework.

-{% include tweet_quote.html quote_text="While Angular 1 is a framework, Angular 2 is an entire platform for building modern applications" %}
+{% include tweet_quote.html quote_text="While AngularJS is a framework, Angular is an entire platform for building modern applications" %}

 ## Our App: Daily Deals